marksweiss/sofine/README.md

 You must always define `name` and `group`. `name` must match the module name of the plugin module, that is the name you would use in an `import` statement. `group` must match the name of the subdirectory of your plugin directory where the plugin is deployed. `sofine` uses `name` and `group` to load and run your plugin, so they have to be there and they have to be correct.

 `schema` and `adds_keys` are optional.
 They allow users of your plugin to introspect your plugin. `schema` is a list of strings that tells a client of your plugin the set of possible attribute keys that your plugin returns for each key it recieves.
-For example, if your plugin takes stock tickers as keys and looks up their price, its `schema` declaration might look like this:
+For example, if your plugin takes stock tickers as keys and looks up a current quote, its `schema` declaration might look like this:

     self.schema = ['quote']

 `adds_keys` lets users ask your plugin if it adds keys to the data set being built when `sofine` calls it, or if it just adds attributes for the keys it receives.
 For example, the `ystockquotelib` plugin in the `sofine.plugins.example` group takes a set of stock tikckers as keys and retrieves the available data for each of them from Yahoo!
 Finance.
 This plugin has the attribute declaration `self.adds_keys = False`.
 On the other hand, the `sofine.plugins.fidelity` plugin is a scraper that can log into the Fidelity, go to the portfolio page for the logged in user, scrape all the tickers for the securities in that portfolio, and add those keys and whatever data it finds to the data set being built.
 This plugin has a value of `True` for `adds_keys`.

+NOTE: A common design pattern is to start a chain of calls with a plugin that adds keys, and then pass those keys to one or more plugins that don't add keys but rather retrieve data for that set of keys.

 Plugins also have three methods. `get_data` is not implemented in the base class and must be implemented by you in your plugin.
 This method takes a list of keys and a list of arguments.
 It must return a dict whose keys are a proper superset of the keys it received (the return set of keys can have more keys than were passed to `get_data` if the plugin adds keys).
 This dict must have string keys and a dict value for each key.
 The dict value is the data retrieved for each key.
 The keys in that dict must be a set of strings that is a proper subset of the set of strings in `self.schema`.